fitzsimonsjl/documentation/Help Center/mobile-consent-implementation.md

 The mobile app consent is different from cookie consents on websites.
 Your users can consent to different purposes or statements.
 These are called consent items.

-The consent items could be:
-- That you are 18 or older
-- You agree to terms and conditions
-- You agree to receive newsletters
-- Any other type of agreement you need with a user of your application.
+The consent items could be that you are 18 or older; you agree to terms and conditions; you agree to receive newsletters, or any other type of agreement you need with a user of your application.

 <details open markdown="block">
   <summary>